 In 2018, the Trump administration declared its support for race-blind admissions.
 The move abandoned policies from Obama’s tenure which allowed universities to consider race as a factor in the admissions process.
 Eventually, in 2023, the Supreme Court ruled in Students for Fair Admissions (SFFA) v.
 Harvard College that race-based affirmative action in college admissions is unconstitutional — a ruling that was praised by Trump.

 Following the Supreme Court ruling, Duke discontinued its Reginaldo Howard Memorial Scholarship, a race-based scholarship for “top applicants of African descent.”
-The University moved to establish the Reginaldo Howard Leadership Program, a non-competitive program open to all graduate students regardless of race.
+The University moved to establish the Reginaldo Howard Leadership Program, a non-competitive program open to all undergraduate students regardless of race.

 Duke now faces challenge from SFFA after the Class of 2028’s demographic breakdown revealed a six-percentage-point decrease of Asian students from the Class of 2027 — the opposite trend anticipated from the anti-race-based affirmative action lawsuit.
 SFFA threatened to sue Duke unless it is provided with satisfactory evidence that it adhered to the ruling.